 These can inspire either optimism or pessimism from investors, and this can, in turn, cause them to adjust their bids.
 If things get a little too pessimistic, then other traders will follow suit when they see a sell-off about to happen.

-Volatility is needed to make profits.
-In fact, high volatility is what attracts most people to trading cryptocurrencies in the first place.
+Volatility is needed to make profit.
+In fact, high volatility is what attracts most people to trade cryptocurrencies in the first place.
 They are not looking for safe assets, they’re looking for assets with the capability to make them a lot of money.
-Assets that have no volatility don’t have as much room to make profits from trades.
+Assets that have no volatility don’t have as much room to make profit from trades.

 Too much volatility can, of course, have a negative effect on markets.
-The bear market that followed the enormous gains that brought investors running has also sent them running the other direction.
-Huge drops scare of these investors, and the trading volume of the entire market is negatively impacted because of it.
+Bear market, which followed enormous gains that brought investors running, has also sent them to run the other direction.
+Huge drops scare these investors, and trading volume of the entire market is negatively impacted because of it.

 However, it can, of course, be dangerous too.
 As an investor, it’s your job to use that volatility to your advantage without getting burned, or too burnt at least.
 You can do that by being careful with your investments and planning ahead for the future.

 How to predict it